imagej/imagej.github.io/_pages/learn/flavors.md

 - 2008 | Fiji                  | TODO
 - 2009 | ImageJ2               | TODO
 - 2015 | ImageJFX              | TODO
-- 2020 | ImageJ.JS             | TODO
 ---

-ImageJ is an open source Java image processing program inspired by [NIH Image](/software/nih-image).
-It runs on any computer with a Java 1.8 or later virtual machine.
-[Downloadable distributions](/downloads) are available for Windows, macOS and Linux.
-ImageJ has a strong, established user base, with thousands of [plugins](/plugins) and [macros](/scripting/macro) for performing a wide variety of tasks.

-## Flavors

-There are a few different flavors of ImageJ with very similar names, and some confusion is inevitable.
+There are a many different derivatives of ImageJ with very similar names, and some confusion is inevitable.
 Below is a table which should help to clarify the purpose of each.
 For the historical context of these projects, see [History](#History) below.

 {::nomarkdown}
 <table>